|

 the patient.

-Like PCV, the flow deceleration during PSV
+Like PCV, the flow

-is largely a function of the resistance and
+function of the resistance and compliance of

-compliance of the respiratory system.
-The
+the respiratory system.
+The flow at which

-flow at which the ventilator cycles can
+the ventilator cycles can either a fixed

-based on peak inspiratory flow and elapsed
+inspiratory flow and elapsed inspiratory

-inspiratory time.
-Several studies have
+time.
+Several studies have reported

-reported dyssynchrony with PSV in subjects
+dyssynchrony with PSV in subjects having

-having airflow obstruction (e.g., COPD).
+airflow obstruction (e.g., COPD).
+With

-With airflow obstruction, the inspiratory
+airflow obstruction, the inspiratory flow

-flow decelerates slowly during PSV, the flow
+decelerates slowly during PSV, the flow

 necessary to cycle may not be reached, and